DataSF/datasf.github.io/_resource_topics/open-data-program-management.md

         media_type: PDF
 ---

 Running and scaling open data means investing in processes, tools and people to make it work.
-Here we include the resources we’ve developed to document some of our processes and standards.
-Check out the resources below, but also [read our 4 part blog series on this topic.](/blog/part-1-datasfs-operating-manual-for-open-data/)
+Here we include the resources we’ve developed to document some of those choices.
+Check them out below, but also [read our 4 part blog series on this topic.](/blog/part-1-datasfs-operating-manual-for-open-data/)